She is, after all, as much a part of American culture as Santa Claus or the Easter Bunny, despite the fact she lacks a corresponding holiday.

 Filling in the Gaps

-Here at Beavers Dentistry, we are dedicated to keeping kids’ teeth healthy and bright.
+Here at Six Forks Smiles, we are dedicated to keeping kids’ teeth healthy and bright.
 Making twice-annual appointments means we can keep an eye on your child’s dental development and make sure everything is proceeding as it should.
-Contact our knowledgeable staff at our Cary dental office today with any questions or to schedule an appointment.
+Contact our knowledgeable staff at our Raleigh dental office today with any questions or to schedule an appointment.